flutter/flutter/specs/ui.md

 mouse with multiple buttons, the pointer switches back to "up" only when all the buttons have been released.

-When one switches from "up" to "down", the following algorithm is run:
+When a pointer switches from "up" to "down", the following algorithm is run:

  1. Hit test the position of the pointer, let 'node' be the result.
- 2. Fire a pointer-down event at the layoutManager for 'node'.
-    Let 'result' be the returned value.
+ 2. Fire a bubbling pointer-down event at the layoutManager for 'node', with an empty array as the default return value.
+Let 'result1' be the returned value.
+ 3. If result1 is not an array of EventTarget objects, set it to the empty array and (if this is debug mode) report the issue.
- 3. If 'result' is undefined, then fire a pointer-down event at the Element for 'node'.
-    Let 'result' be the returned value.
+ 4. Fire a bubbling pointer-down event at the Element for 'node', with an empty array as the default return value.
+Let 'result2' be the returned value.
- 4. If 'result' is undefined or is not an EventTarget, let 'result' be the application document.
+ 5. If result2 is not an array of EventTarget objects, set it to the empty array and (if this is debug mode) report the issue.
+ 6. Let result be the concatenation of result1's contents, result2's contents, and the application document.
- 5. Let 'result' capture this pointer.
+ 7. Let 'result' be this pointer's current targets.

-A pointer that is "down" is captured -- all events for that pointer will be routed to the chosen target until the pointer goes up, regardless of whether it's in that target's visible area.

-When an object captures a pointer and it has no captured pointers so far, if either there are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is marked as "primary" for that object.
-The pointer remains the primary pointer until the corresponding pointer-up event (even if the buttons change).
+When an object is one of the current targets of a pointer and no other pointers have that object as a current target so far, and either there are no buttons (touch, stylus) or only the primary button is active (mouse) and this is not an inverted stylus, then that pointer is considered the "primary" pointer for that object.
+The pointer remains the primary pointer for that object until the corresponding pointer-up event (even if the buttons change).

-When one moves, if it is "up" then a 'pointer-moved' event is fired at the application's document, otherwise if it is "down" then the event is fired at the object or document that was selected for the 'pointer-down' event (the capturing object).
-If the return value of a 'pointer-moved' event is 'cancel' then cancel the pointer.
+When a pointer moves, a non-bubbling 'pointer-move' event is fired at each of the pointer's current targets in turn (maintaining the order they had in the 'pointer-down' event, if there's more than one).
+If the return value of a 'pointer-moved' event is 'cancel', and the pointer is currently down, then the pointer is canceled (see below).

-When a pointer's button state changes but this doesn't impact whether it is "up" or "down", e.g. when a mouse with a button down gets a second button down, or when a stylus' buttons change state, but the pointer doesn't simultaneously move, then a 'pointer-moved' event is fired anyway, with dx=dy=0.
+When a pointer's button state changes but this doesn't impact whether it is "up" or "down", e.g. when a mouse with a button down gets a second button down, or when a stylus' buttons change state, but the pointer doesn't simultaneously move, then a 'pointer-moved' event is fired anyway, as described above, but with dx=dy=0.

-When one switches from "down" to "up", a 'pointer-up' event is fired at the object or document that was selected for the 'pointer-down' event (the capturing target).
-The buttons exposed on that event are those that were down immediately prior to the buttons being released.
+When a pointer switches from "down" to "up", a non-bubbling 'pointer-up' event is fired at each of the pointer's current targets in turn (maintaining the order they had in the 'pointer-down' event, if there's more than one), and then the pointer's current target list is emptied except for the application's document.
+The buttons exposed on the 'pointer-up' event are those that were down immediately prior to the buttons being released.

-At the time of a pointer-up event, if there is another pointer that is already down, captured by the same object, and is of the same kind, and that has either no buttons or only its primary button active, then that becomes the new primary pointer for that object before the pointer-up event is sent.
-Otherwise, the primary pointer stops being primary just after the pointer-up.
+At the time of a 'pointer-up' event, for each object that is a current target of the pointer, and for which the pointer is considered the "primary" pointer for that object, if there is another pointer that is already down, which is of the same kind, which also has that object as a current target, and that has either no buttons or only its primary button active, then that pointer becomes the new "primary" pointer for that object before the 'pointer-up' event is sent.
+Otherwise, the "primary" pointer stops being "primary" just _after_ the 'pointer-up' event.
+(This matters for whether the 'primary' field is set.)

-When a pointer is canceled, if it is "down", pretend that the pointer moved to "up", send 'pointer-up' as described below, and drop all events for this pointer until such time as it actually changes to be truly "up".
+When a pointer is canceled, if it is "down", pretend that the pointer moved to "up", sending 'pointer-up' as described above, and entirely empty its current targets list.
+AFter the pointer actually switches from "down" to "up", replace the current targets list with an object that only contains the application's document.

-Nothing special happens when a capturing target moves in the DOM.
+Nothing special happens when a pointer's current target moves in the DOM.

 The x and y position of an -up or -down event always match those of the previous -moved or -added event, so their dx and dy are always 0.